 La Negra

-La Negra, the nick name my grandmother’s family called her by, are a group of pictures that read as a second chapter to Casa de Mujeres.
+La Negra, the “apodo”, or nickname my grandmother’s family called her by, are a group of pictures that read as a second chapter to Casa de Mujeres.
 The images describe La Negra, as she transitions to the United States with her younger daughter.
 The character of the daughter is a construction played by my mother and myself and symbolically represents my mother as a young adult.
-It is my mother’s body and my face blended together.
-In this work, the women struggle with the shift in identity that immigrating to a small town in the American south stirs in them.
-The conflict is in attempting to assimilate to a new culture, where the US history, distinct in many ways, of color and class ultimately transforms their identity.
+My mother’s body and my face are blended together to create this representation.
+In this work, the women struggle with the shift in identity that migrating from Panamá to a small town in the American south stirs in them.
+Where do my grandmother and my mother fit within US society?
+The conflict is in assimilating into a culture where a distinct and ever more brutal history to color and class casts a shadow onto them, transforming their sense of self.